ckeditor/ckeditor4/tests/plugins/tabletools/manual/cellproperties.md

-@bender-tags: 4.7.0, 16893 tc
+@bender-tags: 4.8.0, trac16893, bug
 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, toolbar, table, tabletools

 ## Test scenario

-1. Open the cell properties dialog
+1. Open the cell properties dialog.

 ## Expected

-Cell width and height fields are not displayed.
+Cell width and height fields are not visible.
+All dialog elements are properly aligned (no gap at the top in one of the columns).